xsilas43/Kernel-Scripts/README.md

 # Kernel-Scripts
-my Kernel scripts or profiles or EXKM
+My Kernel scripts or profiles or EXKM

+Please credit the corresponding people when using these works.

+Check the corresponding branches for files.